As pilots are much more at risk of hearing damage than the vast majority of the population, it’s important to protect your hearing whenever you fly.

 The Earplanes Eaplugs are ideal for any pilot from the new student pilot to experienced airline pilot.
 In fact, they have been tested and are used by U.S. Navy pilots, so it’s certain they can be relied upon.

-I found the earplugs to be smartly designed to relieve air pressure discomfort thanks to their CeramX filter that slowed the shift of air pressure that entered my air.
-I definitely appreciated using them every time I took off and landed.
+The earplugs are smartly designed to relieve air pressure discomfort thanks to their CeramX filter that slow the shift of air pressure that enters your ear.
+You’ll definitely appreciate using them every time you take off and land.

 Made of soft, hypoallergenic silicone, the Earplanes Earplugs provide 20 decibels of hearing protection.